Frequently Asked Questions

 But it's only beer...all kids experiment, don't they?

-How can I confront my child if I suspect or find evidence of drug use?
+How do I talk to my child if I suspect or find evidence of substance use?

 But I don't want my child to have a legal record!